Safiramdhn/dnd-todo-list-ui/README.md

-# Getting Started with Create React App
+# DnD Todo List UI

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a Drag and Drop Todo List application built with React.

 ## Available Scripts